Skip to main content

 3. (Optional) If you want to isolate the modifier logic, first create a Helper Node using “Add Helper Node”, then add the modifier to it.

-Once added, the modifier appears as an inline editable text block in the Edit tab in the bottom panel.
+Once added, a new Modifiers entry appears in the Blueprint Outliner (highlighted in purple for easy identification), and the modifier opens as an inline editable text block in the Edit tab at the bottom of the panel.

 Best Practices